and Alligator Attacks

 Saltwater vs. Freshwater crocs

 Salties are bigger, have rounded snouts and are extremely dangerous.
 Freshies are smaller, have narrow snouts, don't want to eat humans and are themselves eaten by salties.
-In fact some braver souls assume that if freshies are around, then salties won't be...are you a gambler?
+In fact some braver souls assume that if freshies are around, then salties won't be...are you feeling lucky?

 The Nile crocodile is an aggressive animal and kills or maims many people in Africa, but statistics are hard to find.
 Hundreds are likely, though the hippo - also a river creature of course - is regarded by some as more dangerous.
 Hippos, though, are easy to see and don't make a habit of ambush attacks.